schubi2/nsswitch-config/README.md

 ## nsswitch-config

-Tool which merges different nsswitch configuration file snippets into one single nsswitch.conf file, which is normally located in the /etc directory.
+Tool which merges different nsswitch configuration file snippets into one single nsswitch.conf file.
+This file is located in the /etc directory.

 The program parses different configurations files with the order defined by the UAPI group: